 FOREWORD

-This Indian Standard (First Revision) was adopted by the Bureau of Indian Standards, after the draft finalized by the Animal Husbandry and Equipment Sectional Committee, FAD 32 had been approved by the Food and Agriculture Division Council.
+This Indian Standard (First Revision) was adopted by the Bureau of Indian Standards, after the draft finalized by the Animal Husbandry and Equipment Sectional Committee had been approved by the Food and Agriculture Division Council.

 Capacity for milk production is one of the criteria for assessing the genetic qualities of cattle.
 This capacity is assessed from systematic records of the amount of milk produced and of one or more of the quality characteristics of the milk, that is, butterfat content, solids-non-fat (SNF), protein content, etc. Information about milk production is the most preferred trait in India to judge cattle.
 Systematic records of the amount of milk produced and milk components like butterfat content, solids-non-fat, protein content, etc. and their rational utilization, to assess the capacity for milk production of herd of cattle, constitutes what is known as milk recording.